 Dalit Camera: Through Un-Touchable Eyes

-This is the first part of an interview with A S Ajith Kumar, writer, musician and filmmaker based in Trivandrum.
-The interview was conducted by Radhika Pai and Gopika Nangia after the release of Ajith's documentary 3D Stereo Caste, a few months ago.
+This is the second part of an interview with A S Ajith Kumar, writer, musician and filmmaker based in Trivandrum (you can read the first part here).
+The interview was conducted by Radhika Pai and Gopika Nangia after the release of Ajith’s documentary 3D Stereo Caste, a few months ago.

 (Transcribed and translated by Sudeep K S)